 How to delete and avoid cookies

-You can control whether you want to accept cookies – or whether you want to delete them.
-This can be done in your browser settings on your PC, telephone or tablet.
-If you disallow cookies in your browser, you cannot use your netbank – and certain functions on the websites will not work.
+You can control yourself whether you want to accept cookies – or whether you want to delete them.
+This can be done in the browser settings on your PC, telephone or tablet.
+If you disallow cookies in your browser, you cannot access your netbank – and certain functions on the websites will not work.

 Cookies that you have accepted can be deleted subsequently.
 If you have a PC with a rather new browser, it can be done quickly by using the shortcut CTRL + SHIFT + Delete.

-The website aboutcookies.org shows how to delete cookies depending on browser.
+The website allaboutcookies.org shows you how to delete cookies depending on your browser.

 If you want to opt out of cookies from Google Analytics, Google offers the tool Google Analytics Opt-out Browser Add-on